uas2030/uas2030.github.io/content/docs/suas2025/report-airframe.md

 The air drop system is designed to ensure consistent, safe, and accurate delivery of payloads using a lightweight, efficient mechanism during autonomous missions.
-This year’s payload consists of four GP908 strobe beacons, each housed in a custom-designed 3D printed container (@fig:Drop).
+This year’s payload consists of four GP908 strobe beacons, each housed in a custom-designed 3D printed container (See next figure).
 These containers are compact,  impact-resistant, and aerodynamically stable. the containers are secured to a drop mechanism weighing less than 0.7 lb.